Moderna CEO expects to know in November whether COVID-19 vaccine works

 "If the infection rate in the country were to slow down in the next weeks, it could potentially be pushed out in a worst-case scenario in December," Bancel told CNBC.

 During a presentation on Thursday about Moderna's research and development efforts, the company said it has enrolled more than 25,000 people in the Phase 3 trial.
-The company had reported promising results in an earlier, smaller-scale test earlier this year.
+The company had reported promising results in a smaller-scale test earlier this year.

+The company also said it was scaling manufacturing to produce between 500 million to 1 billion doses of the vaccine.

 Moderna's vaccine, which uses messenger RNA, or mRNA, to trick the body into producing viral proteins to fight disease, could require two shots to provide protection from the coronavirus.
 About 10,000 volunteers have received a second shot in the Phase 3 trial, Moderna said on Thursday.